 In TeamCity, a build agent can have following statuses:

 Only users with certain roles can manage agents.
-See role and permission for more information.
+See Role and Permission for more information.

-Typically, an agent upgrade happens on:
+Typically, an agent upgrade happens when: